autonomi-ai/nos/README.md

 > *Optimizing and serving models for production AI inference is still difficult, often leading to notoriously expensive cloud bills and often underutilized GPUs.
 That’s why we’re building **NOS** - a fast and flexible inference server for modern AI workloads.
 With a few lines of code, developers can optimize, serve, and auto-scale Pytorch model inference without having to deal with the complexities of ML compilers, HW-accelerators, or distributed inference.
 Simply put, NOS allows AI teams to cut inference costs up to **10x**, speeding up development time and time-to-market.*

 ## ⚡️ What is NOS?
-**NOS (`torch-nos`)** is a fast and flexible Pytorch inference server, specifically designed for optimizing and running lightning-fast inference of popular foundational AI models.
+**NOS (`torch-nos`)** is a fast and flexible Pytorch inference server, specifically designed for optimizing and running inference of popular foundational AI models.

 - 👩‍💻 **Easy-to-use**: Built for [PyTorch](https://pytorch.org/) and designed to optimize, serve and auto-scale Pytorch models in production without compromising on developer experience.
 - 🥷 **Flexible**: Run and serve several foundational AI models ([Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0), [CLIP](https://huggingface.co/openai/clip-vit-base-patch32), [Whisper](https://huggingface.co/openai/whisper-large-v2)) in a single place.